 Though, in my opinion, the real meat of these exhibits is the narrative.
 There is an underlying story constructed around the exhibit and you must journey through it all and pay very close attention and put time into piecing the narrative together.
 I’ll get into what I learned about this in the spoiler section below but first some more general bits…

 Omega Mart is located in Area 15 of Las Vegas which is a sort of gathering of exhibits.
 Sadly due to Covid only Omega Mart and the bar were really open when we visited but that just means we will be revisiting it to get the whole experience.

 The basic concept of Omega Mart is very apparent, it’s a supermarket for all of your needs, whether physical or non corporeal.
 Keep in mind, you can purchase anything in the supermarket section, and I recommend doing so.
 From there, the employees walk a beautiful line of being both helpful, in-character, and a bit unnerving due to not being able to tell the line between their employee character and real life, it’s stupendous.

 The exhibit itself, while not as massive as the New Mexico one, is misleadingly huge.
 It also includes a super on theme bar with some creative cocktails.
 Check out the video at the end to see.

 Now for some pictures!

 OK with the general overview out of the way we can get more into SPOILERS!!!!
-If you plant to discover the narrative yourself then it is time to exit the article or skip to the end…
+If you plan to discover the narrative yourself then it is time to exit the article or skip to the end…

 You’ll have to forgive me because I will be using wrong names for the characters because I may or may not have been taking advantage of Vegas’s legalization laws during my time so as to maximize the effect.
 Additionally, these are all based on my interpretations of the information I gathered and I am conceding I could be WAY off, but I believe at worst I’m only KINDA off.